 The kind of stimulation that is required for a woman to orgasm restricts the position in which she can masturbate.
 Orgasm is achieved by the combined stimulation of fingers, pelvic muscles and body weight on the clitoral organ.
 This technique is incompatible with a lover or a vibrator.
 Unfortunately, women’s instinctive masturbation techniques do not provide the genital display and presumed invitation to penetrate that arouse men.
 Being face down, with her hands on her vulva, allows for the freedom of movement needed for thrusting.
 Men also like positions for intercourse that give them control of thrusting.
 They stand over, behind or on top of a woman to obtain the internal pressure, which intensifies the physical sensations of orgasm.

-A woman achieves orgasm when her mind is at a peak of arousal.
+A woman achieves orgasm when her mind has reached a peak of arousal determined by the fantasy.
 She synchronises this mental arousal with both internal and external pressure (from her fingers) on the internal clitoral organ.
 The use of surreal erotic fantasy produces a sense of release including an increased heart-beat and heavy breathing culminating in waves of relaxation.
 There is a sense of release followed by lassitude.
 After orgasm a woman’s vulva remains swollen.
 Post-orgasm, it can be pleasurable to gently stroke over the hood of her clitoral glans as well as the swollen area either side of her labia minora.

 The concentration of stimulation on the clitoris and labia minora in masturbation is a demonstration of the fact that they are the portions of the genitalia which are best supplied with end organs of touch.
 (Alfred Kinsey 1953)